+Travel to Afghanistan is extremely unsafe due to the unstable security situation, with an extreme risk to personal safety from armed conflict, terrorism, crime, and civil unrest.
+Widespread military operations, insurgent attacks, high levels kidnappings, hostage-taking, suicide bombings, landmines, and improvised explosive devices create persistent danger.
+Additionally, extensive warlordism and lawlessness have led to weak governance in many regions.
 It is advised that all travel to Afghanistan be avoided.
-Travel is unsafe due to the unstable security situation involving armed conflict, terrorism, crime, and civil unrest.
-There is an extreme risk to personal safety and security because of widespread military operations, terrorism, and insurgent attacks, and high levels of kidnappings, hostagetaking, suicide bombings, landmines, and vehicle-borne or other improvised explosive devices.
-Due to extensive warlordism and lawlessness.
-Afghanistan has long been beset by weak governance in many of its regions.

-It is illegal to bring any foreign currency
+Bringing any foreign currency into Afghanistan is illegal.
+Strict rules govern the entry and exit of goods from

-into Afghanistan.
-There are strict rules about the goods you can take into or out of Afghanistan.
-You must declare anything prohibited or subject to tax or duty.
+Afghanistan.
+Declare anything prohibited or subject to tax or duty.

-The Taliban launched a sweeping offensive against government forces, resulting in the complete collapse of the Afghan Government following the US-led withdrawal of foreign troops from the country.
-The U.S. negotiated a deal with the Taliban, which required the withdrawal of all foreign forces.
-The agreement ended the two decades of occupation by the U.S. and other foreign countries.
-With the Taliban's control of the country virtually unopposed, they have been swift to reverse reforms and are on a path of reinstating previously held policies.

-The Taliban have made it illegal for women to travel for more than 72km (44 miles) without being accompanied by a male relative.
-Taliban officials regularly check transport and monitor public locations, including hospitals and schools.
+The Taliban launched an offensive that led to the collapse of the Afghan Government after the US-led withdrawal of foreign troops.
+The U.S. negotiated a deal with the Taliban requiring the withdrawal of all foreign forces, ending two decades of occupation.
+With the Taliban now in control, they are quickly reversing reforms and reinstating previous policies.
+Women cannot travel more than 72km (44 miles) without a male relative.
+Taliban officials regularly check transport and monitor public places, including hospitals and schools.

 The U.S. Embassy in Kabul suspended operations on August 31, 2021.
-While the U.S. government has withdrawn its personnel from Kabul, it continues to assist U.S. citizens and their families in Afghanistan from Doha, Qatar
+U.S. government personnel withdrew from Kabul but continue to assist U.S. citizens and families in Afghanistan from Doha, Qatar.